ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Application based - Application based Conditional Access policies provide the ability to allow or block an application based on policy configuration.
 * Risk based - Risk based Conditional Access protects corporate data from malicious hackers based on a user's Sign-In risk.
 The sign-in risk is an indicator for the likelihood (high, medium, or low) that a sign-in attempt was not performed by the legitimate owner of a user account.
 Azure AD calculates the sign-in risk level during the sign-in of a user.
 * Session based – Session based Conditional Access policies enables the control of user sessions by redirecting the user through a reverse proxy instead of directly to the app.
 From then on, user requests and responses go through Cloud App Security rather than directly to the app.
+* Terms of Use - Terms of Use policy presents the user a one-off company legal disclaimer in order to access the system through the use of Conditional Access.
+It's purpose is to enforce that users accept their security responsibilities before access is granted.
+Users are prompted to accept the policy on first use, or after the policy has changed - their acceptance is recorded in Azure AD.
+As the Terms of Use is presented only once, the Agencies "Logon Banner" text should be presented on the desktop and Azure AD portal branding in addition to the Terms of Use.

 Based on the above conditions, the user will either be allowed, prompted for multi-factor authentication, or blocked.